mschmieder/python-kacl/README.md

   --help                  Show this message and exit.
 ```

+**Git Support**

+`kacl-cli` provides a direct integration into your git repository.
+When releasing you often want to directly commit and tag the changes you did.
+Using the `release` command you can simply add the `--commit/--tag` option(s) that will add the changes made by the tool to git.
+These flags only take effect if you also provide
+the `--modify` option, otherwise no change will happen to your file system.
+By specifying `--commit-message` and `--tag-description` you can also decide what kind of information you
+want to see within the commit.
+Have a look at the _config_ section that shows more options to use along with the `release` command.

 **Messages (--commit-message, --tag-name, --tag-description)**

 This is templated using the Python Format String Syntax.
 Available in the template context are `latest_version` and `new_version` as well as all `environment variables` (prefixed with \$).
 You can also use the variables `now` or `utcnow` to get a current timestamp.
 Both accept datetime formatting (when used like as in `{now:%d.%m.%Y}`).
 Also available as --message (e.g.: kacl-cli release patch --commit --commit--message '[{now:%Y-%m-%d}] Jenkins Build {$BUILD_NUMBER}: {new_version}')

 **Usage with fixed version**